 Acupuncture uses fine, slender needles to stimulate areas along specific channels of the body.
 There are over 500 specific points, or “acupoints”, located on our body.
 Each acupuncture point elicits a different response to our nervous system, endocrine system, hormonal system, and vascular system.
 In this manner, it can re-program any malfunctioning organ or signalling system.
+There are currently modern approaches and variations such as Laser Acupuncture.

 Conduction of electromagnetic signals: scientists have found evidence that acupuncture points are strategic conductors of electromagnetic signals.
 Stimulating points along these pathways through acupuncture enables electromagnetic signals to be relayed at a greater rate than under normal conditions.
 These signals may start the flow of pain-killing biochemicals, such as endorphins, and of immune system cells to specific sites in the body that are injured or vulnerable to disease.